Abigail Franks

 She is known for the letters she wrote to her eldest son, Naphtali, after he moved to England.
 Spanning the years 1733 to 1748, these letters describe the political and social milieu of 18th-century New York, together with the assimilation and interfaith marriage that affected Jewish families.
 Two of Abigail's children married outside of the religion and all of her grandchildren assimilated.
-By the end of the 18th century, she had no Jewish descendants.

 Early life

 Bilhah Abigail Levy was born in London to Moses (Raphael) Levy, a German–Jewish merchant, and his wife Richea (Rycha) Asher.
 She had four brothers.
-Her father relocated the family to New York City in the early 1700s and became a wealthy, respected merchant with trans-Atlantic business interests.
+Her father relocated the family to New York City in the early 1700s and became a wealthy, respected merchant in the trans-Atlantic slave trade.
 Abigail received a "formal, classical education".
 Her mother died when she was 11 and her father remarried to Grace Mears, with whom he had eight more children.